kant/visual_tracker_simulator/README.md

 ## How to use
 To access it, you have to press **N** on your keyboard to get the sidebar, then click the Visual Tracker Simulator button.
 To choose your text file, open file explorer or paste your address into the field.
-Then press run to change your scene according to the
+Then press run to change your scene according to the file.

 #### Version 0.0.1